 Now, nearly a year later, I look back at the pictures and am so glad to have it memorialized… but I still harbor a lingering sense of guilt over the cost of our wedding.
 I find myself rounding down whenever someone asks what it cost.
 I’ve spent years working as an accountant, and though I know we were in the financial position to afford it, I can’t help but think of how that money would have grown exponentially if invested.
 I think of all the people who can’t afford to feed their families or go to college, and of what that money would have meant to them.
 That is a game-changing amount of money for so many people, and I can’t help but feel shame for how we used it.

-I try to remind myself how meaningful this wedding was for many members of our family.
-With several medical hurdles ahead of our family members now, I should be cherishing that day and the fact that we created memories and pictures that we will be an invaluable part of our family’s story.
-I hope someday I can let this guilt go and just appreciate that we were lucky enough to be able to afford a day that meant so much to so many people.
+I try to remind myself that this wedding was so meaningful for many members of our family.
+With several medical hurdles ahead for our family now, I should be cherishing that day and the fact that we created memories and pictures that will be an invaluable part of our family’s story.
+I hope someday I can let this guilt go, and just appreciate that we were lucky enough to be able to afford a day that meant so much to so many people.